Learn Response Strategies for Negative Risks

 You can also write ‘transfer of risk’ clauses into your contracts with suppliers.
 Get legal advice, though, before you do this so that you are sure that you are transferring the right risk and that you’ll be getting the outcome you want.
 Find out more about appropriate contracting.

-Mitigation is probably the most common risk response strategy and is certainly the one I use the most.
+Mitigation is probably the most common risk response strategy.
 It is where you come up with actions to make the risk less of a problem if it does happen.

 For example, if you have a project risk around the testing phase taking too long, you can add more testers to your resource pool.
-The risk still might happen, but at least you’ve done something to make it less bad if you see what I mean.
+The risk still might happen, but at least you’ve done something to lessen the potential fallout.

 Your final option for dealing with a negative risk is to simply accept it.
 Sometimes problems happen, and you’ve analyzed this one and decided that you aren’t going to do anything about it.
 Being able to adapt (if it does happen) is one of the top skills for project managers.